GabrielMoreau/winsoft-main/check-withsecurehotfixes/README.md

 The script can be run many times on a workstation, it's fast and doesn't modify the computer's operation in any way.
+All it does (not completely) is read registry keys.

 * Website : https://www.withsecure.com/
 * Wikipedia : https://en.wikipedia.org/wiki/F-Secure